Unit and Integration Tests for RestControllers in Spring Boot

 JacksonTester.initFields()method below.
 This utility class comes with Spring and it’s initialized using a static method as you can see, so it’s kind of tricky.

-- In the setup method, which is executed before every test, we need to configure Mockito in Standalone mode and explicitly configure our Controller under test, the Controller Advice and our HTTP Filter.
-We could add the advice and the filter parts to a base class but, in any case, you can see already the main disadvantage of this approach: any part of your logic that is modeled within ControllerAdvice’s, Filters, etc., needs to be configured here since you don’t have any Spring context that can inject them automatically.
+In the setup method, which is executed before every test, we need to configure MockMVC in Standalone mode and explicitly configure our Controller under test, the Controller Advice and our HTTP Filter.
+We could add the advice and the filter parts to a base class.
+But, in any case, you can see already the main disadvantage of this approach: any part of your logic that is modeled within ControllerAdvice’s, Filters, etc., needs to be configured here.
+This is because you don’t have any Spring context that can inject them automatically.

 For the sake of the educational purpose of this post, I included in this test the Filter and the ControllerAdvice.
 But we could decide not to do that, and leave the tests that verify the presence of the header and the 404 status code to an integration test (so we remove them from here and from the standalone configuration).
 If we do that we have a pure version of Unit Test: we are testing only the Controller class logic, without any other interference.

 As a side remark: the code uses BDDMockito and AssertJ to write human-readable, fluent-style tests.
 If you want to know more about this technique, save this other post for a later read: Write BDD Unit Tests with BDDMockito and AssertJ

 The second strategy we can use to write Unit Tests for a Controller also involves

 MockMVC, but in this case we can load a Spring’s

 WebApplicationContext.
 Since we’re still using an inside-server strategy, there is no web server deployed in this case though.

 When compared with the Standalone mode, these are the main differences:

 SpringRunner, that’s how the context – or part of it – is initialized.
 When you run the test, you can see at the beginning of the trace how the context starts loading and the injected beans.